OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

       auth:
         type: 'odic'

-This uses the OIDC credentails that you've logged in with.
+This uses the OIDC credentials that you've logged in with.
 When the dashboard starts up it will ``set-context`` and ``set-cluster`` to what you've configured.